The latest pretrial developments in the Idaho student killings case

 By Eric Levenson and Taylor Romine, CNN

-(CNN) — Prosecutors are allowed to keep a wealth of evidence in their case against Bryan Kohberger, the man accused of killing four University of Idaho students in their off-campus home in 2022, a judge has ruled.
+(CNN) — The family of Bryan Kohberger, the man accused of killing four University of Idaho students in their off-campus home in 2022, is allowed to stay in the court room throughout the trial despite several of them potentially testifying, a judge ruled.

-The Idaho judge’s decision to deny defense motions relating to the suppression of different types of evidence is among the latest developments ahead of the trial, which is scheduled to begin in August 2025.
+The Idaho judge’s decision comes as the trial, scheduled for August 2025, creeps closer.

 It’s been a long and winding road since the four students – Kaylee Goncalves, Ethan Chapin, Xana Kernodle and Madison Mogen – were fatally stabbed in the overnight hours of November 13, 2022, at a home just off the school’s main campus in Moscow, Idaho.